xscottxbrownx/sxb-portfolio/README.md

 # Project Status

 **Website containing the current portfolio, resume, and contact info of Scott Brown.**
+A simple and intuitive UI with consistent design/color branding throughout.
 All projects listed have links to the usable live version and also the source code.

 ***